commotum/intro2agi/mind.md

 fruitfulness and the possibility of extending it.
-These characters can help us to understand what takes place, psychologically speaking, in the passage from the 2 Same remark on this subject as on Hilbert's Principles.
-I have given a simplified proof of part (a) of Jordan's theorem.
-Of course, my proof is completely arithmetizable (otherwise it would be considered non- existent) ; but, investigating it, I never ceased thinking of the diagram (only thinking of a very twisted curve), and so do I still when remember- ing it.
-I cannot even say that I explicitly verified or verify every link of the argument as to its being arithmetizable (in other words, the arith- metized argument does not generally appear in my full consciousness).
-However, that each link can be arithmetized is doubtless as well for me as for any mathematician who will read the proof: I can give it instantly in its arithmetized form, which proves that that arithmetized form is present in my fringe-consciousness.
-104 KINDS OF MATHEMATICAL MINDS former state to the latter: in other words, what concerns the case of the student of mathematics.
+These characters can help us to understand what takes place, psychologically speaking, in the passage from the former state to the latter: in other words, what concerns the case of the student of mathematics.
 How commonly total misunderstandings and failures oc-